Looks like you are using an old version of Internet Explorer - Please update your browser

 The Bible says, “In the beginning God.”
 Does this God really exist?
 Or is He just the creation of the pre-scientific imagination?

-Jesus Christ is God incarnate, the Second Person of the Trinity, our resurrected Savior and Redeemer, and the only means of salvation for sinners.
+Jesus Christ is God incarnate, the Second Person of the Trinity, our Creator, the resurrected Savior and Redeemer, and the only means of salvation for sinners.

 How should Christians understand the origin of sin?
 Why did God create man if He knew we would sin?
 What else does the Bible teach about sin?